Construction worker's dance moves caught on camera in Collegeville

-An Action News viewer spotted the dancing man in an intersection in Collegeville while directing traffic.
+An Action News viewer spotted the dancing man in an intersection while directing traffic.

 SEE ALSO: Georgia woman, who had been homeless for 2 years, celebrates acing job interview with happy dance